-Covers the gap between what we need to deliver the top-tier education that our children deserve and what we receive from public funding
+Covers the gap between what we need to deliver top-tier education and what we receive from public funding.
+Depending on the district, this gap is between \$1,200-\$4,800 per student.

-Helps us support our excellent and dedicated faculty
+Helps us support our excellent and dedicated faculty.

-Keeps our class sizes smaller for more individualized attention
+Keeps our class sizes smaller for individualized attention.

-Enables us to offer programs like art, music, and foreign language on a daily basis
+Enables us to deliver programs like art, music, and foreign language on a daily basis.

-We ask each family to contribute \$1,500 per student per year to help cover the gap between what we receive from public funding and what it actually costs to provide our educational model.
+We ask each family to contribute \$1,500 per student per academic year to help cover the gap between what we receive from public funding and what it actually costs to provide our educational model.

 Every family's participation, at any level, is vital to supporting our teachers and educational priorities of our academy.
-100% of your gift stays at your school.
+100% of your gift stays at your academy.